-In October 2013, the Company acquired Ceregene and recorded a liability for the estimated fair value of contingent consideration payments to former Ceregene stockholders, as outlined under the terms of the merger agreement with Ceregene.
+In August 2013 the Company acquired Ceregene and recorded a liability for the estimated fair value of contingent consideration payments to former Ceregene stockholders, as outlined under the terms of the merger agreement with Ceregene.
 These contingent payments are owed if the Company grants a third-party license to develop and commercialize certain product candidates acquired from Ceregene, or if the Company commercializes any of such product candidates itself.
 The fair value of this liability is estimated using a probability-weighted discounted cash flow analysis.
 Such valuations require significant estimates and assumptions including but not limited to: determining the timing and estimated costs to complete the in-process projects, projecting regulatory approvals, estimating future cash flows and developing appropriate discount rates.
 The Company has classified this liability as Level 3.

-Subsequent changes in the fair value of this contingent consideration liability is recorded to the "Change in fair value of contingent liability" expense line item in the consolidated statements of operations as operating expenses.
-During the twelve months ended December 31, 2014, the recognized amount of the liability for contingent consideration increased by \$0.2 million primarily as the result of the passage of time.
+Subsequent changes in the fair value of this contingent consideration liability are recorded to the research and development expense line item in the accompanying consolidated statements of operations as operating expenses.
+During the year ended December 31, 2015, the recognized amount of the liability for contingent consideration decreased by \$1.8 million due to the decrease in the probability of incurring potential future royalty payments associated with the impairment of IPR&D assets acquired from Ceregene (see Note 6).